PierrickPochelu/word_tree_label/README.md

 </p>

 <p>
-Recent developpement in deep learning regarding smarter results introduced decision tree as output of neural network.
+Recent developpement in deep learning regarding smarter results introduced decision tree as output of neural network (rf:Yolo9000).
+Decision tree are a more informative manner to explain a decision better than class MLP vector-like prediction.
+Decision tree structure class like an hierarchy of ideas.
 </p>

 <p>